-- Temporary Housing where you would stay immediately upon release. - Temporary Housing BACK UP where you would stay immediately upon release. - Longer term housing where you might live long term - Household goods (furniture, dishes, daily living stuff) - Sober Support (if needed); if you had a substance abuse issue in the past, and you feel it is under control, release can be a very stressful experience.
-Find out where you would go if you did develop the need for support around your sobriety. - Job Training (if needed) - Employment - Technology Training (especially for longer-term incarceration computers, cell phones, etc.) - Transportation/Car (How you will get around, short term and long term) - Education (if would you be going back to school) - Counseling, Emotional Support, Mental Health be able to show what resources you can use, whether or not there are any documented concerns.
+- Finances You need to outline any financial resources that may be available to you if you are paroled.
+If you have been able to save money, this will need to be listed.
+Additionally, please explain if your family or supporters are able to assist you with financial support while you work on getting back on your feet.
+If you were on Social Security at the time of your crime, you will need to reach out to the Social Security Administration upon release so that your benefits can be restarted but remember that it generally takes around six months for those monies to issue to you. - Household goods (furniture, dishes, daily living stuff) - Sober Support (if needed); if you had a substance abuse issue in the past, and you feel it is under control, release can be a very stressful experience.
+Find out where you would go if you did develop the need for support around your sobriety. - Job Training (if needed) - Employment A lot of counties have "second chance employers," employers that will employ people with felony convictions regardless of their criminal record.
+Many of these employers attend job fairs at DRC institutions and/or will reply to written requests regarding employment opportunities.
+While not necessary, it is a plus to have one or two letters from employers in the area you plan to parole to. - Technology Training (especially for longer-term incarceration computers, cell phones, etc.) - Transportation/Car (How you will get around, short term and long term) Do you have a family member who can assist with transportation?
+How close is your placement to public transportation?
+It is important that you do your research about this. - Education (if you would you be going back to school) - Physical Health, Counseling, Emotional Support, Mental Health be able to show what resources you can use, whether or not there are any documented concerns.
 If you have a known history of trauma, domestic violence or sexual assault, try to locate what services you would use if you needed them.
 If you have a documented mental health concern, try to identify a counseling agency where you could get services.
-If you cannot locate agencies, try to identify support people the Board will respect and trust such as faith leaders (minister, Rabbi, Imam, etc.) or community leaders, re-entry programs, community support groups, etc. If you have a known history of domestic violence, sexual abuse or other trauma, make sure you have identified resources you could use; the board will want to see your plan to make sure you have support around this issue. - Support System (Who will help you get an ID, open a bank account, etc. Who can you go to when you need help?)
+If you cannot locate agencies, try to identify support people the Board will respect and trust such as faith leaders (minister, Rabbi, Imam, etc.) or community leaders, re-entry programs, community support groups, etc. If you have a known history of domestic violence, sexual abuse or other trauma, make sure you have identified resources you could use; the board will want to see your plan to make sure you have support around this issue.
+You will have Medicaid set up for one (1) year when you are released if you parole to Ohio.
+If you are planning to parole to another state, you will need to sign up for public insurance when you arrive.
+Medicaid will cover needed medications, physician appointments, and other things required to keep you healthy. - Support System (Who will help you get an ID, open a bank account, etc. Who can you go to when you need help?)
 Talk here about your bigger support system of family, friends, community organizations.
-Make sure your informal support people do not have a criminal history that would be an issue.
+Makesure your informal support people do not have a criminal history that would be an issue.